 Careless mistakes in an application communicate to admissions officers a lack of effort.
 In a pool of thousands (or tens of thousands) of applicants, you do not want to appear like you are not taking the application seriously.

 Some schools might ask or allow for a resume, and if they do, you can be assured they will have specific instructions on how to submit that document.
 Most schools, however, do not ask for a resume and will use the Academic, Extracurricular, and Awards & Honors sections to paint a more detailed view than what a one-page document can provide.
-Simply copying and pasting a resume into the Additional Information section is not only unnecessary and sometimes unwanted, but can often lead to formatting errors that disrupt the rest of your application.
+Copying and pasting a resume into the Additional Information section is not only unnecessary but mostly unwanted by admissions officers.
 Bottom line: do not submit a resume unless a college asks for it.

 Not using each area to tell your story

-It is called the Common Application because the same one application is sent to all the schools, not because each of the sections should contain the same information!
-Admissions officers will read your Common Application as one continuous document.
+Admissions officers will read your Common Application as one document.
 Make sure you are organizing your information into the sections where it fits best rather than trying to figure out how you can work every piece into every section.
 Your Common App should collectively tell a story, so allow that story to develop throughout the application.
 Don’t repeat yourself needlessly.
+Nobody likes redundancy.

 Writing about specific colleges outside of their supplements

-You should not write anything specific about a school you are applying to in the bulk of the Common App.
-After all, if you write in the Additional Information section how much you love East College and how it is your first choice school, each school you apply to will see this information!
-Keep the Common App information common to all the schools you are applying to and the school specific information in the sections unique to each school.
-Proofreading (see above) will also help catch this most embarrassing mistake!
+You should not write anything specific about a school you are applying to in the main section of the Common App.
+After all, if you write in the Additional Information section how much you love East College and how it is your first choice school, then every college you apply to will see this information!
+Keep the Common App information common to all the schools you are applying to and the school-specific information in the sections unique to each school.
+Proofreading (see above) will also help catch this embarrassing mistake!

 Waiting until the last minute